dan1229/nextjs-base-blocks/README.md

 See `package.json` for all the requirements.

+Since this is a submodule we can't enforce these requirements, but you will get errors if you don't have them installed.

 ### SCSS Variables

 You are also able to customize `Base Blocks` via SCSS variables.
 You typically will want to put these in `globals.scss`.